timm/bnbad2/CONTRIBUTING.md

 - Code using autopep8, disabling errors E261 and E302
   - Why? these two errors add silly blank lines to pycco output.
 - Most files start with `from it import *` (exceptions: `boot.py` and `it.py``)
+- Defaults are stored in it.py
+- If an instance uses `it` then it creates its own copy of the relevant values in `i.it`.
+- Instances pause after `__init__` so programmers (or hyperparameter optimizers) can adjust `i.it` before the real work starts.

 - Test by adding the following code  to the end of the file:

 ```python